ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/delete-index.dotnet.markdown

 * Use `DeleteIndexOperation` to remove an index from the database.

+* The index will be deleted from all the database-group nodes.

 * In this page:
     * [Delete index example](../../../../client-api/operations/maintenance/indexes/delete-index#delete-index-example)
     * [Syntax](../../../../client-api/operations/maintenance/indexes/delete-index#syntax)